Category Archives: William Castle

 Grade: A-

-Shampoo (1975) is a drama and comedy hybrid that reminds me greatly of a Robert Altman film without the customary overlapping dialogue common in his works.
+Shampoo (1975) is a dark comedy that reminds me greatly of a Robert Altman film, without the customary overlapping dialogue found in his works.

 The political environment against the posh Los Angeles backdrop emotes the vibes of The Long Goodbye (1973) and Nashville (1975) with enough sly satire and humor to generate a comparison.

-Director, Hal Ashby, who created the dark comic genius Harold and Maude in 1971, hits it out of the park again with Shampoo, a study of love and loneliness and a sense of belonging and fulfillment.
+Director Hal Ashby, who created the dark-comedy classic Harold and Maude in 1971, hits it out of the park again with Shampoo, a study of love, loneliness, and a sense of belonging and fulfillment.

 Part of why Shampoo sneaks up on the viewer is that it’s not a laugh-out-loud comedy in a physical way.
 Instead, the intelligent dialogue and the development of its characters are the winning formula.

-Surprisingly and effectively, the presidential election is more of a background effect and is largely ignored by the characters who have better things to worry about.
+Surprisingly, the presidential election is more of a background effect and is largely ignored by the characters, who have better things to worry about.

 Ashby mostly has the news telecasts and election returns blurred intentionally.
 The point made is that Nixon’s cheating is a reflection of the self-obsession affecting the United States during that time.